 This bill aims to enhance higher education funding and policies in Minnesota, focusing on the Office of Higher Education, Minnesota State Colleges and Universities, and the University of Minnesota.
 It includes appropriations for fiscal years 2026 and 2027, targeting student tuition relief, workforce development scholarships, and support for underrepresented student teachers.
-Key provisions include establishing tuition and fee maximums for four-year programs, funding educational benefits for families of public safety officers, and grants for initiatives supporting Tribal colleges and improving retention rates for students of color.
-The bill also grants the Office of Higher Education authority to manage appropriations and implement policy changes related to student financial aid, while repealing outdated statutes to streamline the legal framework.
+Key provisions establish a maximum for tuition and fees for four-year programs, funding for educational benefits for public safety officers' families, and grants for initiatives supporting Tribal colleges and improving retention rates for students of color.
+The bill also introduces new legal language to streamline the management of appropriations and policy changes related to student financial aid and institutional eligibility, while repealing outdated statutes.

 Statutes affected: Introduction: 135A.15, 135A.1582, 136A.246, 136A.87, 136A.901